wptrainingteam/learn-wp-content/tutorials/wp-rest-api-05-custom-routes-endpoints.md

 Again, the callback function uses the global $wpdb variable in order to access the database, and then uses its insert function to insert a new row into the form_submissions table, using the name and email fields sent to the route.

-Notice how the code accessed the name and email properties using an array-like syntax.
-This is because the WP_REST_Request object implements a PHP interface called ArrayAccess, which allows you to access object properties using array syntax
+Notice how the code accesses the name and email properties using an array-like syntax.
+This is because the WP_REST_Request object implements a PHP interface called [ArrayAccess](ArrayAccess), which allows you to access object properties using array syntax.

 Finally, it returns the number of rows inserted.